History of cosmetics: Henna

 Henna has a particular significance in Middle Eastern cosmetic techniques.
 It is used for both practical and ornamental purposes, especially at weddings, Eid, and Ramadan.
 The application method is combining dried henna powder with water, lemon juice, strong tea, and additional substances to make a paste.
 After that, the paste is applied to the skin in intricate patterns, frequently with the use of a brush or cone.
 A reddish-brown stain that might remain for several weeks is left behind when the dried paste peels off after a few hours.
 In Middle Eastern societies, this art form has been passed down through the years and is seen as a means of celebration and self-expression.

-In addition to its ceremonial use, henna can be used as a chemical-free alternative for hair and nail polish, particularly on special occasions.
+In addition to its ceremonial use, henna can be used as an alternative for hair and nail polish, particularly on special occasions.
 Beyond its artistic designs, henna is used in Muslim marriage rituals to paint certain patterns on the skin that are said to bring blessings, or barakah.
 Henna was also a helpful way to stay cool during the summer.
 The cultural and symbolic value of henna in the Middle East is enhanced by these designs.
 In the Middle East, older women typically apply henna as a cosmetic procedure to symbolize tradition, experience, and wisdom.
 By connecting generations, this tradition not only preserves cultural identity but also promotes intercultural understanding.